 - In the manga adaptation of The Rising of the Shield Hero, Motoyasu requests Naofumi's aid against the Three Heroes Church after learning he's been set up.
-Naofumi is understandably annoyed considering how Motoyasu tried to kill him earlier, but his annoyance turns into outright rage when Motoyasu tries to justify the team-up by saying, "You don't want to die with a crime you didn't commit tarnishing your name, do you!?", when he stupidly believed every accusation against Naofumi despite them being obviously false and did nothing but unfairly persecute him and stubbornly refuse to listen to his side of the story.
+Naofumi is understandably annoyed considering how Motoyasu tried to kill him earlier, but his annoyance turns into outright rage when Motoyasu tries to justify the team-up by saying, "You don't want to die with a crime you didn't commit tarnishing your name, do you!?", when he stupidly believed every false accusation against Naofumi and did nothing but unfairly persecute him and stubbornly refuse to listen to his side of the story.
 This, as well as Ren and Itsuki's apparent deaths, convinces Naofumi that Motoyasu isn't even worth saving on account of his Lethally Stupid behavior and is fully prepared to leave him to die.

 - The second issue of G.I.
 Joe: Special Missions has the Joe team having to disable a Nazi biological weapon.
 One team goes to South America to negotiate with the Nazi scientist who developed the toxin (which doesn't sit well with Clutch, who's Jewish) while another goes to the plane holding the toxin.
 After Recondo agrees that Joes will protect the scientist from the teams who have come to bring him to justice, Airtight manages to disable the toxin without his help and discovers the plane's journal.
 The journal reveals that the scientist betrayed the plane's crew for money before fleeing to South America.
 This angers the Neo-Nazis hired by the scientist as guards.
 The Joes then leave, pointing out they only agreed to protect the scientist from the hit squad, not his own men.
 In the last few panels, a gunshot is heard.

 - In at least the early arcs of Judge Dredd.
 Dredd has no problem with killing when the situation calls for it, and deliberately lets members of the Angel Gang die when he could have saved them.

 - This was Mr. A's modus operandi in Steve Ditko's short-lived Objectivist comic book series.
 The character was a major inspiration for the Watchmen's Rorschach.